mohammeda6429/github-tutorial/README.md

 10. Name it the same thing as you named your first respitory in Cloud 9

 11. After that, you should see a screen that says quick setup, (make sure you have SSH clicked on)

-12. You should see two commands on the bottom of the page they look similar to this "git remote add origin git@github.com:username/reponame.git" and "git push -u origin master".
+12. You should see two commands on the bottom of the page they look similar to this `"git remote add origin git@github.com:username/reponame.git"` and `"git push -u origin master"`.

 13. Copy the commands one at a time.
 Copy the first command `git remote add origin git@github.com:username/reponame.git` and paste it in your repo that you have created.
 This command creates a bridge between your c9.io repo and remote repo on github.com.
-Then copy and paste the second command "git push -u origin master".
+Then copy and paste the second command `"git push -u origin master"`.

-14. This command makes it that if you do git push it will be pushed to the remote repo on github.
+14.Now when you type `git push` it'll send the code up to [Github](www.github.com)

 15. Now just type git push to push the changes you have made to your remote repo you just created.